Philippines - Things to Do in Philippines in December

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-The best lechon (whole roasted pig) surfaces December 20-30 when families order for Christmas parties—hunt for roadside setups in Cebu where cooks fire mango wood at 4 AM.
-Ferry schedules shift December 15 for holiday crowds—the 2 PM Batangas to Puerto Galera becomes 1 PM, yet the change never appears online.
-Local airlines drop promo seats at 12:01 AM sharp every Friday—set alarms for Boracay and Palawan fares at 60% off regular prices.
-Manila's Christmas gridlock peaks at 4 PM, not 5—locals leave early for Simbang Gabi masses, so book airport transfers before 3 PM.
-Island generators cut power at midnight even in mid-range resorts—pack a portable fan and power banks to keep your phone alarm alive.
+The best lechon (whole roasted pig) surfaces December 20-30 when families order for Christmas parties, hunt for roadside setups in Cebu where cooks fire mango wood at 4 AM.
+Ferry schedules shift December 15 for holiday crowds, the 2 PM Batangas to Puerto Galera becomes 1 PM, yet the change never appears online.
+Local airlines drop promo seats at 12:01 AM sharp every Friday, set alarms for Boracay and Palawan fares at 60% off regular prices.
+Manila's Christmas gridlock peaks at 4 PM, not 5, locals leave early for Simbang Gabi masses, so book airport transfers before 3 PM.
+Island generators cut power at midnight even in mid-range resorts, pack a portable fan and power banks to keep your phone alarm alive.
 The 'Amihan' northeast wind arrives mid-December, turning east-facing beaches choppy yet gifting Boracay's Bulabog Beach with flawless kite-surfing.

 Avoid These Mistakes

-Booking connecting flights with less than 3 hours between them is risky—Manila's Terminal 3 to Terminal 4 needs a 20-minute shuttle that runs every 30 minutes and can steal an extra hour.
-Never assume every island has ATMs—haul cash to Bantayan, Camiguin, and Siargao's remote corners where machines sit empty for days.
-Skip flip-flops for hiking—the 1,200 m (3,937 ft) climb to Mt.
+Booking connecting flights with less than 3 hours between them is risky, Manila's Terminal 3 to Terminal 4 needs a 20-minute shuttle that runs every 30 minutes and can steal an extra hour.
+Never assume every island has ATMs, haul cash to Bantayan, Camiguin, and Siargao's remote corners where machines sit empty for days.
+Skip flip-flops for hiking, the 1,200 m (3,937 ft) climb to Mt.
 Pinatubo's crater lake crosses jagged volcanic rocks that slice rubber soles clean through.
-Do not expect a Western Christmas—Filipino festivities kick off December 16 with Simbang Gabi masses and climax January 6, so restaurants and shops shut early December 24-25.
+Do not expect a Western Christmas, Filipino festivities kick off December 16 with Simbang Gabi masses and climax January 6, so restaurants and shops shut early December 24-25.

-Explore Activities in Philippines
+Explore More Activities in Philippines